RithikBanerjee/excel-data-importer/readme.md

 # Excel Data Importer

-&emsp;&emsp; [GSP API](/GSTAPI) is a friendly class library which you can use to build your own GST software.
-It runs on .Net framework 4.6.1 and c# verion 6.0 just to help those millions of software developers to develop software on GST returns with better customization and better statical solutions.
-This is a software management tool used to file, save, submit as well as fetch GST details for any taxpayer.<br />
+&emsp;&emsp; [Excel Data Importer](/ExcelDataImporter) is a class library which you can use to import excel data into your own software or database in just few fractions of a second.
+It runs on .Net framework 4.6.1 and c# verion 6.0  and such a fast excel processing is done by aspose cells and c data libraries of .Net.
+This is the ultimate software management tool for excel to tally or any other software data import as per the given schema.<br />
-&emsp;&emsp; This c# class library has the capability of versatile software development and would make software development for GST returns simple and convinient.
-If used the sdk correctly can harness any big GST software and can be improvised since its open source.
+&emsp;&emsp; The data importer needs just the excel file path and the schema file path to which schema it would parse the excel data.
+Then it validates the excel schema with the schema provided, if error in schema it returns message as provided.
+Then it validates the excel data with the schema provided and parses the valid data and invalid data as a result for the excel import.

 # Tables of Content